danguita/dotfiles/README.md

-# @danguita's dotfiles
+# David Anguita dotfiles

-These are some of the dotfiles I need everyday.
-Note that each depends on a library or a specific software:
+## Features

 ### Vim

 `.vimrc.after`, `.vimrc.before`, `.gvimrc.after`

-These are not regular Vim files, they depend on [Janus Vim distribution](https://github.com/carlhuda/janus), which provides a master `.vimrc` file and tons of auto-managed plugins.
+These are not regular Vim files, they depend on [Janus Vim distribution](https://github.com/carlhuda/janus), which provides a master `.vimrc` file and tons of managed plugins.

-* `janus-plugins` contains all additional vim plugins that are loaded within Janus.
-It is auto-generated using a script [like this](https://gist.github.com/2436641).
-I update `~/.janus` plugins with [this script](https://gist.github.com/3845652).
+* `script/janus/plugin-archive` has all additional vim plugins that are loaded within Janus.
+It is auto-generated using [this script](https://github.com/danguita/dotfiles/blob/master/script/janus/update-plugin-archive.sh).
+I update these additional plugins by running [this script](https://github.com/danguita/dotfiles/blob/master/script/janus/update-plugins.sh).

 ### Zsh

 `.zshrc`, `zsh/custom/*`

-I use [ZSH](http://www.zsh.org/) as my default shell.
+I use [Zsh](http://www.zsh.org/) as my default shell.
 This config file is pretty brief because [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) manages most of the config and plugins.

-My local config, aliases, functions and env variables are located at `$ZSH_CUSTOM` ($DOTFILES/zsh/custom).
+My local config, aliases, functions and env variables are located at `$ZSH_CUSTOM` (`$DOTFILES/zsh/custom`).

 ### Tmux & GNU Screen